-Asahiyama Zoo became famous in Japan by drawing out the natural ecology and behavior of animals and incorporating it to the “behavior display” method.
-Many people come to the zoo every day to see lively animals.
-Here are some tips on how to efficiently tour the very popular zoo with many visitors.
+Asahiyama Zoo is a top-rated zoological garden just outside central Asahikawa City.
+It became famous in Japan by drawing out the natural ecology and behavior of animals and incorporating it into the “behavior display” method.

-First let’s head to the Kaba-Kan (Hippo House).
-Make sure to get there before they fall asleep!
+1. Head to the Hippopotamus House: Make sure to get there before they fall asleep!

 Hippos are nocturnal and are asleep during the day.
 If you don’t get there early, you won’t be able to see them active.